canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 ### Nouveau

-Though this step shouldn't be be needed - there's a possibility that the `nouveau` drivers, installed by default when you elect not to add Nvidia's proprietary drivers, refuse to remove themselves.
+There's a possibility that the `nouveau` drivers, installed by default when you elect not to add Nvidia's proprietary drivers, refuse to remove themselves.
 You can check with the following command:

 ```bash
 lsmod | grep nouveau
 ```

-If the output includes the `nouveau` module, you will need to *blacklist* this module to stop it loading in future.
+If the output includes the `nouveau` module, you will need to blacklist this module to stop it loading in future.
 You can do this by adding the following to `/etc/modprobe.d/blacklist.conf` as root with your favourite text editor: